 Abuse is wrong.
 Abuse is not your fault.

-If you’re being abused—or wonder if you are—please call our confidential helpline at 1.800.863.9909 to talk or to get help.
+If you are affected by domestic abuse, please call our confidential helpline at 1.800.863.9909 to talk or to get help.

 You deserve more.